Global Health Committee

 The NZSA supports outreach projects through its Global Health Committee (GHC), the Lifebox Project and the Hugh Spencer Education Fund.
 The GHC Chair is Dr Indu Kapoor.

-The GHC is involved in a range of activities and projects to support anaesthesia in the Pacific.
+The GHC is involved in activities and projects to support anaesthesia in the Pacific.
 The breadth of the GHC's work and how you can get involved is outlined in an article published in NZSA's magazine.
 Read here

 2030 goals for global surgery and anaesthesia

 Dr Alan Goodey, member of the NZSA GHC, has written a comprehensive article about the Lancet Commission’s ambitious goals for 2030, which include a minimum of 80% coverage of essential surgical and anaesthesia services per country.
 A second indicator which is more easily measured but still extremely challenging is 100% of countries having a minimum of 20 SAO (specialist surgeons, specialist obstetricians and specialist anaesthetists/anaesthesiologists) per 100,000 population.
 How can the NZSA and its members help to achieve these goals?
 Read more